 Pregnant and Considering Adoption in California

-The emotions can be overwhelming when that pregnancy test comes back positive, and it is not the result you were expecting.
-Figuring out your next step can be hard when you are probably experiencing a wide range of emotions.
-When you share your news with family, friends, and the baby’s father, you may receive a wide range of opinions and advice which can make you feel even more confused.
+When a pregnancy test comes back positive, and it is not the result you were expecting, the emotions can be overwhelming.
+Figuring out your next steps can be hard when you are probably experiencing a wide range of emotions.
+When you share your news with family, friends, and the baby’s father, you may receive a lot of opinions and advice which can make you feel even more confused.

-Take a minute to step back and contact Lifetime Adoption.
-You will find a kind and non-judgmental voice on the other end that can help you calmly consider your options.
+Take a minute to contact Lifetime Adoption where you will find a kind and non-judgmental coordinator that can help you calmly consider your options.
 You can call, text, or fill out our online form, and an adoption coordinator will be there for you.
-She will even put you in touch with a professional or peer counselor if you would like.
-A counselor can help you work through the pros and cons of your options.
+After you provide a few details about your situation, she can put you in touch with a professional or peer counselor who can help you work through the pros and cons of your options.

 What is the Adoption Process in California?

-Then, you can look through adoptive family profiles and choose a family for your baby.
-You may want a family from California or maybe from another state.
-You will get to choose how much contact you would like with that family during your pregnancy and after.
+Next, you can look through adoptive family profiles and choose a family for your baby.
+You may want a family from California or maybe from another state and you will get to choose how much contact you would like with that family during your pregnancy and after.
 Adoption isn’t only for newborns.
-You may be interested in placing a toddler or older child.
-A professional counselor will help with the plan to make the transition healthy for you, for your child, and for the adoptive family.
-She will help you work with the adoptive parents and your coordinator to create a post-adoption contact agreement that everyone is happy with.
+If you are considering placing a toddler or older child, a professional counselor will help with the plan to make the transition healthy for you, for your child, and for the adoptive family.
+She will help you work with the adoptive parents and your coordinator to create a post-adoption contact agreement that makes everyone happy.

 Open Adoption in California